ARM-software/abi-aa/design-documents/atomics-ABI.rst

 ABI compatibility must be testable.
 Concurrency is not trivial, and the ABI presents a simplification of part of the problem that is understandable by engineers.
-We provide novel, yet simple, techniques and tools for testing ABI compatibility.
+We provide a simple technique for testing ABI compatibility.
 These techniques reduce the difficulty of checking compatibility from a problem of understanding concurrent executions, to the familiar testing domain of comparing program outcomes of tests.
-This document does not preclude other means of testing compatibility however.
+This document does not preclude other means of testing compatibility.

-We test for Compiler bugs, a Compiler Bug is defined as an outcome of a compiled program execution (under the AArch64 Memory Model contained in §B2 of the Arm Architecture Reference Manual [ARMARM_]) that is not an outcome of execution of the source Concurrent Program (under the
+We test for Compiler bugs.
+A Compiler Bug is defined as an outcome of a compiled program execution (under the AArch64 Memory Model contained in §B2 of the Arm Architecture Reference Manual [ARMARM_]) that is not an outcome of execution of the source Concurrent Program (under the